XuegongLab/hECA/UHAF/UHAF.readme.md

 # Visulization

-Use [Protege](https://protege.stanford.edu/) to visulization the tree structure of UHAF.
+Use [Protege](https://protege.stanford.edu/) to visulize the tree structure of UHAF.

 # Reference